tlindsay42/ArmorPowerShell/.github/CONTRIBUTING.md

 ### PowerShell Styleguide

-All PowerShell must adhere to the style of this project, which follows [The PowerShell Best Practice and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle).
+All PowerShell must adhere to the style of this project, which follows [The PowerShell Best Practice and Style Guide][style_guide].

 <!-->
 ### Documentation Styleguide